SamPovilus/RPi_Hat_Template/README_ROBOT.md

 side single row connectors to not offset

+edge connectors are too big

-on eric's notes I started going to a golbal enable, but I didn't remove the signals from the pi headder or renams
+on eric's notes I started going to a golbal enable, but I didn't remove the signals from the pi headder or renams (/)

 ## Erick's notse
 * Could use a common ENABLE for all motors, but might need a bigger transistor.